PyroId/PyroPython/docs/Readme.md

 ```
 or, if you installed the package:
 ```
-pyropyhton config.yml
+pyropython config.yml
 ```

-In additon to the configuration file, template file(/s) are also needed.
+In additon to the configuration file, template file(s) are also needed.
 These should be valid Jinja2 [http://jinja.pocoo.org/docs/2.10/] templates that produce FDS files.

 2. The Variables that are to be optimized shall be replaced with {{variable name}} (e.g. the variable name surrounded by double curly brackets).
 For example, variables are defined in the yaml file as: